Rconybea/cmake-examples/README.md

 15. ex15: add unit test code coverage (using `gcov` and `lcov`)
 16. ex16: add performance benchmarks (as provided by `catch2`)

-* ex16: add pybind11 library (pyzstream)
+* ex17: add pybind11 library (pyzstream)
-* ex17: provide cmake find_package() support with installs of our example codebase
+* ex18: provide cmake find_package() support with installs of our example codebase
-* ex18: add sphinx doc
+* ex19: add sphinx doc

 * c++ executable X + library A, A -> O, separable-style provide find_package() support - can build using X-subdir's cmake if A built+installed
 * project-specific macros - simplify
 * project-specific macros - support (monorepo, separable) builds from same tree
-* add performance benchmarks.

 - monorepo-style: artifacts using dependencies supplied from same repo and build tree